 drinking a few beers discussing important science-y stuff, and the subject of religion came up.
 As it tends to do during heated science debates.

 Neither one of us is very religious.
-We’re both what you’d call when-mom-calls-christians, in that we don’t actively engage in the religious world.
-Sure we know how a church looks like on the inside but unless our parents are in town and we can’t avoid being there, we won’t come visit sober.
+We’re both what you’d call when-mom-calls-christians, in that we don’t actively engage in the religious world of our own volition.
+Sure, we know how a church looks like on the inside, but unless our parents are in town and we can’t avoid being there, we won’t come visit sober.

-Don’t get me wrong, this is not an article about why one religion is better than another, or why science is right and faith is not, or vice-verse.
-It’s a very personal thing, and everyone has to choose for themselves, to be a believer or not, and i respect both.
+Don’t get me wrong, this is not an article about why religion has outlived its use, why one take on spirituality is better than another, why science is right and faith is not or vice-versa.
+These are all very personal issues, and everyone has to choose for themselves whether to be a believer or not.
+And I respect both takes.

-While i don’t make much time for organized religion in my life, religion as an object of study i find fascinating.
+While I don’t make much time for organized religion in my life, I do find religion as an object of study fascinating.
 I like to see what makes people tick and to see the way our ancestors tried to make sense of a chaotic world, to explain phenomena that they couldn’t understand.
 I feel that religious belief and mythos are intimately tied to the way our subconscious mind works, and are ultimately profoundly human expressions.
-We said goodbye, and went home, but the talk we had stuck with me.
+These are the topics we discussed.
+At the end of it all we said goodbye and went home, but the talk we had stuck with me.

 I don’t know.
-But what i can show you is what we know about how religion appeared, spread, and thought us up till today.
+But what I can show you is what we know about how religion appeared, spread, and what it thought us up until today.

 Setting the stage

 Humanity’s closest living relatives are common chimpanzees and bonobos.

 These primates share a common ancestor with humans that lived between six and eight million years ago.
 It is for this reason that chimpanzees and bonobos are viewed as the best available surrogate for this common ancestor.